Romney was right about Russia

 David M. Drucker is a senior political correspondent for the Washington Examiner and a CNN political analyst.
 The views expressed in this commentary are solely those of the author.

-(CNN)Just like that, Barack Obama weakened Mitt Romney and reclaimed a presidential contest on the verge of spinning out of his control.
+(CNN)Just like that, Barack Obama weakened Mitt Romney and solidified his lead in a presidential contest that just a few weeks earlier had threatened to spin out of his control.

-In a line of attack that has assumed a mythology all its own, Obama early in his second prime time debate with Romney cut down the Republican nominee for something he had written in his 2010 book, "No Apology: The Case for American Greatness."
+In a line of attack that has assumed a mythology all its own, Obama early in his third prime time debate with Romney cut down the Republican nominee for something he had written in his 2010 book, "No Apology: The Case for American Greatness."

 "When you were asked, what's the biggest geopolitical threat facing America, you said 'Russia.'
 Not Al-Qaeda; you said Russia," Obama charged.
 "And, the 1980s are now calling to ask for their foreign policy back, because, the Cold War's been over for 20 years."

-Note: Correction: The debate at which Barack Obama challenged Mitt Romney on Russia was the third presidential debate in 2012; an earlier version of this article incorrectly attributed it to an earlier debate.